- How do I get started?

 In the case of anxiety or phobias, it will almost always require confronting some of your fears in order to get over them for good.

 When working to overcome relationship problems it will be important to examine some of the ways that you might be accidentally contributing to the problems and then make subtle, but important, changes.

 - How much does counseling cost?

-I currently charge $125 per one-hour counseling session.
+I currently charge $150 per one-hour counseling session.
 As noted above, working hard with a specific plan can keep the total costs of counseling to a minimum.
-But please ask about the “Cash and Clergy Discount”–very steep discounts for clients paying at the time of service or when paid by wards, stakes or other congregations.
+But please ask about the “Cash and Clergy Discount”–very steep discounts for clients paying at the time of service when they do not have insurance or when paid by wards, stakes or other congregations.

 Remember, your first one-hour session is totally free.
 This gives you an opportunity to see if I am t he best person to help you reach your goals.

 - Can I use my health insurance to pay for counseling?